b-k/Noras_book_group/README.md

 ## II The public and private realm

 Labor (the unpleasant necessities) is pushed to the private realm, and ideally to slaves.

+NA "It is like the distinction between war and peace: just as war takes place for the sake of peace, thus every kind of activity, even the processes of mere thought, must culminate in the absolute quiet of contemplation."
+Beautiful. [p 15]

 #### 5. the _polis_ and the household